A stylist in glasses

 A distinguished trio made their Test debuts for England against New Zealand at Old Trafford: Ted Dexter hit 52 and Ray Illingworth took three wickets in 45 economical overs.
 The third newcomer, Raman Subba Row, made only 9, but it scarcely mattered: England won by an innings and 13 runs, and became the first side to win the opening four Tests of a series in England.

 Pakistan beat Australia in a Test after 15 years.
 And after much drama.
-Playing their home series in England, after security concerns ruled out any international cricket in their country, Pakistan lost the first Test by a huge margin and their captain Shahid Afridi, who announced his retirement from Tests.
+Playing their home series in England, after security concerns ruled out any international cricket in their country, Pakistan lost the first Test by a huge margin and their captain, Shahid Afridi, who announced his retirement from Tests.
 The 25-year-old Salman Butt took over at Headingley and Mohammad Asif and Mohammad Amir wiped out Australia for 88 - their lowest first-innings total in 53 years.
-Pakistan were set a target of 180 and at the end of day three, they needed 40 to win with seven wickets in hand.
-Nerves jangled as they lost another four on the fourth morning but fittingly Amir, who took seven for the match, was at the crease when the winning runs were hit.
+Pakistan were set a target of 180, and at the end of day three they needed 40 to win with seven wickets in hand.
+Nerves jangled as they lost another four on the fourth morning but fittingly Amir, who took seven in the match, was at the crease when the winning runs were hit.

 When South Africa's Alan Melville hit a four to bring up his hundred at Lord's, it was his fourth century in successive Test innings, all against England, spread over eight years.
 In 1938-39, he made 103 in the Timeless Test in Durban, and then followed with 189 and 104 not out at Trent Bridge in the first Test of 1947, South Africa's first after the war.

 Brilliant little George Gunn was 52 years old when he completed an innings of 183 for Notts against Warwickshire.
 His son George Vernon Gunn scored 100 not out in the same innings.